clarkezone/previewd/README.md

 # End to end secenario for clone, webhook, render via job works from cmdline

-- [ ] port main function from jekyllpreview prototype repo into cobra commands
+- [x] port main function from jekyllpreview prototype repo into cobra commands
+- [ ] test for webhook using curl
 - [ ] update readme to reflect how to run helloworld

 # Integration tests run in Github Actions for PR's